maa105/react-router-maa/README.md

 # Example

-I created a small app to demonstrate the router in action [check example here](https://github.com/maa105/react-router-maa/tree/master/example)
+I created a small app to demonstrate the router in action [check example here](https://github.com/maa105/react-router-maa/tree/master/example).

+I highly recommend checking the example as it helps demonstrate the power of this router in real world senarios.
+Even if you dont download and run the example locally checking the readme of the example is useful also.

 # API